blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 ## Storage of NetCDF data
-The data in a netCDF file is stored in the form of arrays.
+The data in a netCDF file is **stored in the form of arrays**.
 The data stored in an array needs to be of the same type (homogeneous).

-Temperature varying over time at a location is stored as a one-dimensional **array**.
+Temperature varying over time at a location is stored as a **one-dimensional array**.
 You can think of it as a list containing elements of the same data type (i.e. integers, floats).

-An example of a 2-dimensional array is temperature over an area for a given time.
+An example of a **2-dimensional array** is temperature over an area for a given time.
 A Pandas DataFrame is also a 2-dimensional datastructe, but it differs from an array, a dataframe can store hetergenous data elements, and you can access it as a spreadsheet (using the columnnames and rows).

 ![1D_2D](../fig/netcdf_1D_2D_array.PNG)

-Three-dimensional (3D) data, like temperature over an area varying with time.
+**Three-dimensional (3D) data**, like temperature over an area varying with time.
 ![3D](../fig/netcdf_3D.gif)

-Four-dimensional (4D) data, like temperature over an area varying with time and altitude, is stored as a series of two-dimensional arrays.
+**Four-dimensional (4D) data**, like temperature over an area varying with time and altitude, is stored as a series of two-dimensional arrays.
 ![3D](../fig/netcdf_4D.gif)

 ## Basic components of a NetCDF file
 A netCDF file contains **dimensions, variables, and attributes**.
 These components are used together to capture the meaning of data and relations among data fields in an array-oriented dataset.
 The following figure shows the structure of a netCDF file using the CDL (network Common Data form Language) notation.
-CDL is the ASCII format used to describe the content of a netCDF file.
+CDL is the ASCII format used to describe the content of a NetCDF file.

 ![netcdf](../fig/netcdf.png)

 ### Dimensions
-A netCDF dimension is a named integer used to **specify the shape** of one or more of the multi-dimensional variables contained in a netCDF file.
+A NetCDF dimension is a named integer used to **specify the shape** of one or more of the multi-dimensional variables contained in a netCDF file.
 A dimension may be used to represent a real physical dimension, for example, time, latitude, longitude, or height; or more abstract quantities like station or model-run ID.

-Every netCDF dimension has **both a name and a size**.
+Every NetCDF dimension has **both a name and a size**.
 * A dimension name is an arbitrary sequence of alphanumeric characters (as well as the underscore character, `_', and the hyphen character, `-') beginning with a letter.
 Case is distinguished in netCDF names.
 * A dimension size is an arbitrary positive integer, except that one dimension in a netCDF file can have the size UNLIMITED.
 Such a dimension is called the unlimited dimension or the record dimension.
 A variable with an unlimited dimension can grow to any length along that dimension.